Definition of Dividend Reinvestment Plan

 How Does it Work?

-Example of Dividend Reinvestment Plan
+Example of a Dividend Reinvestment Plan

 Suppose Mrs. Grudge holds 2,000 shares in a company, and the dividend is payable at $ 20 per share.
 In between, the company offers the dividend Reinvestment plan to Mrs. Grudge, according to which, on the due date of the dividend, the dividend is reinvested into the shares of the company at a 20% discount where the market price of the share on the dividend date is $500 per share.
 Mrs. Grudge accepted the offer and participated in the plan.
-She has decided to invest a 100% dividend in this plan as she wants to enhance her investments in the company.
+She has decided to invest a 100% dividend in this plan to enhance her investments in the company.

 Analysis: On the due date of the dividend, she is eligible for a dividend amounting to $40,000 (2000 shares * $20), and as she participates in the plan, this dividend amount is invested in the shares of the company at a discount of 20% on the market price on the due date.

-Reinvestment Rate is calculated as
+The reinvestment Rate is calculated as

 - Reinvestment Rate = $500 per share – 20%* 500